jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

 ### Exercise: Create event listeners for our collection view.

+Steps
-1. Create a listener that re-renders our entire view upon reset.
+* Create a listener that re-renders our entire view upon reset.
-2. Create a listener that renders a new model view when one is added to our collection.
+* Create a listener that renders a new model view when one is added to our collection.

 ```js
 App.Views.GrumblesList = Backbone.View.extend({